ikubaysan/vnc-on-headless-ubuntu-vps-tutorial/README.md

 ```

 You can now use SSH tunneling to connect to the VNC server.
-Open a terminal/command prompt and enter the following, replacing the username and IP address with the VPS',
+Open a separate terminal/command prompt and enter the following, replacing the username and IP address with the VPS',
 and "5910" with whichever port you want to connect to on your local machine.
 Normally this would be 5900, but here we're using 5910 to avoid conflicts with local VNC servers you may have running.